4.2 Distortion Corrections and Image Combination

 During AstroDrizzle processing, the geometric distortion is extracted from these reference files and stored as Simple Image Polynomial (SIP) header keywords and as additional FITS extensions in the *_flt.fits/flc.fits images.
 Please refer to Table 2.4 or to Section 3.2.3 in the DrizzlePac Handbook for details.

 The steps performed by AstroDrizzle include the following:

-In general, pipeline drizzled products retrieved from MAST are recommended to be used as “quick-look” products.
-Reprocessing through AstroDrizzle is highly recommended to achieve the most scientifically accurate data products.
-Four main areas for improvement may include: (1) image alignment, (2) sky subtraction, (3) cosmic ray rejection, and (4) final image resolution.
+Pipeline drizzled products (drc/drz) retrieved from MAST are generally recommended to be used as “quick-look” products only.
+Manual reprocessing through AstroDrizzle, as described in the next Section, is highly recommended to achieve the most scientifically accurate data products.

 4.2.2 Manual AstroDrizzle Reprocessing